Japan's SBI Sumishin Net Bank to postpone planned IPO -source

-TOKYO, March 7 (Reuters) - Japan's SBI Sumishin Net Bank Ltd 7163.T has decided to postpone an initial public offering (IPO) that had been planned on March 24 due to bearish sentiment stemming from the war in Ukraine, a person with knowledge of the matter said on Monday.
+TOKYO, March 7 (Reuters) - Japan's SBI Sumishin Net Bank Ltd 7163.Twill postpone a planned $1.2 billion initial public offering (IPO) scheduled for this month due to the market downturn triggered by the war in Ukraine, a person with knowledge of the matter said on Monday.

 SBI Sumishin Net Bank, equally owned by SBI Holdings Inc 8473.T and Sumitomo Mitsui Trust Bank 8309.T, would have been the first online bank to go public in Japan.